18F/handbook/pages/18f/chapters/design.md

 As per the
 [org chart](https://docs.google.com/presentation/d/189TanLPSFF9MWvNr6VdfUvhBAWBSXeoCSGD2ZXRDm3s/edit?usp=sharing),
-18F Design is itself composed of product design, content strategy, change strategy, and user experience teams.
+18F Design is itself composed of product design, content strategy, service design, and user experience teams.
 Members of the Design team are active participants in the content and research
 [guilds]({% page "/working-groups-and-guilds-101" %}).

 Before starting at 18F, you will have been assigned a supervisor.
 Supervisors meet with you regularly and carry out most managerial responsibilities for their disciplines.
 They lead staffing, hiring, training, and project troubleshooting for their discipline.
 More detail on